About This Statistic

 U.S. mining industry

 However, U.S. companies are not among the top five mining companies worldwide.
 The most predominant company worldwide is British-Swiss corporation Glencore International, which is active in every segment of the commodity business.
-In total, Glencore made approximately 240 billion U.S. dollars worth of revenue in 2013.
+In total, Glencore made approximately 221 billion U.S. dollars worth of revenue in 2014.
 Although, a large part of this amount was not made from businesses connected with mining.
-Globally, the top 40 mining companies made more than 500 billion U.S. dollars of revenue together.
+Globally, the top 40 mining companies make nearly 500 billion U.S. dollars of revenue together.